talybin/ard-stdlib/README.md

-# ard-stdlib17
+# ard-stdlib
-Library of type traits and tools from C++17.
+Library of type traits and tools from C++17, C++20 and experimental TS.